 And slowly and gradually we help you to take the brave steps required to try new things, regain your confidence and create a new life for yourself.

 We understand that coping with sight loss alone is very difficult but doing it with our expert support makes it achievable.
-If you are facing sight loss, or know someone who is, then please get in touch with us by phone or 01905 723 245 or contact us by email.
+If you are facing sight loss, or know someone who is, then please contact us by phone or 01905 723 245 or by email.

 Company number: 07258623